Driver jailed for crash that left five people dead

 He was also disqualified from driving for 10 years in the UK.

-Naval officer Ciociola had denied the more serious charge of causing death by dangerous driving.

-He was convicted of causing death by careless driving last month after a trial.
+Naval officer Ciociola was convicted of causing death by careless driving last month after a trial.

+He had denied that he had fallen asleep or repeatedly driven on to the wrong side of the A96.

+Judge Lord Mulholland told Ciociola the consequences of his driving had been "catastrophic", and the victim impact statements were "heartbreaking".

 The three people who died in the car - Audrey Appleby, Evalyn Collie and Edward Reid - had been returning from a dancing event at the time of the crash.